-Figure 10: Epipolar constraints for a car image sequence. (a),(b) Epipolar constraints for the first group. (c),(d) Epipolar constraints for the second group.
+Figure 11: Epipolar constraints for a human image sequence. (a),(b) Epipolar constraints for the first group. (c),(d) Epipolar constraints for the second group.
+Epipolar constraints for the third group could not be calculated because no motion appeared.

 The proposed method requires approximation of a camera model because it is based on factorization method under affine projection.
 Although factorization method under perspective projection has been proposed [16]-[18], all algorithms use a single motion assumption, preventing them from being used directly for multiple motions - problem for important future work.